BA, MSc, AMRSPH, AFHEA

 I am trained in applied conversation analysis and in the Conversation Analytic Role Play Method.
 I have a background in medical anthropology, and my experience has focused on use of ethnographic and socio-linguistic methodologies to explore patient experiences of health and illness.

 Prior to joining the department I worked in teaching, and I am an associate fellow of the Higher Education Academy.
-I currently teach on qualitative research methods courses, and data management with NVivo.
+I lead the department's short courses in qualitative research methods.
+I also co-lead the University's courses on data management with NVivo.

 Introduction to NVivo - HERG Short Courses